-The armed forces are a huge part of the life in Copperas Cove, employing 8.75% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Education industries employ 17.12% and 14.94% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in Copperas Cove, employing 6.83% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Education industries employ 14.06% and 12.43% of the civilian workforce, respectively.

 Also of interest is that Copperas Cove has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Copperas Cove is nearly on par with the US average for all cities of 21.84%: 18.28% of adults 25 and older in Copperas Cove have a bachelor's degree or advanced degree.
+The education level of Copperas Cove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.99% of adults 25 and older in Copperas Cove have a college degree.

 The most common language spoken in Copperas Cove is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.